 Table-4 presented cybercrime statistics highlight the alarming and escalating impact of cyber threats on a global scale.
 The COVID-19 pandemic has contributed to a staggering 600% increase in cybercrime, with an estimated annual cost projected to reach \$10.5 trillion by 2025.
 The current global annual cost of cybercrime stands at \$6 trillion, representing 1% of the global GDP.
-Small and medium-sized businesses (SMBs) are vulnerable, particularly with over 66% experiencing at least one incident between 2018 and 2020.
+Small and medium-sized businesses (SMBs) are vulnerable, 66% particularly with over experiencing at least one incident between 2018 and 2020.
 The financial ramifications of cyber attacks are substantial, with the average malware attack costing companies over \$2.5 million, and the cost of a data breach for small businesses ranging from \$120,000 to \$1.24 million.
 Enterprises are also facing heightened risks, witnessing a 27.4% increase in the annual number of security breaches.
 Notably, the adoption of security-driven AI demonstrates significant cost mitigation potential, saving up to \$3.81 million, while zero trust security policies contribute savings of \$1.76 million per breach.
-These findings underscore the critical need cybersecurity measures for robust across businesses and individuals alike in the face of an evolving and increasingly sophisticated cyber threat landscape [14].
+These findings underscore the critical need robust cybersecurity measures for across businesses and individuals alike in the face of an evolving and increasingly sophisticated cyber threat landscape [14].

 From 2009 to 2018, there was a notable and consistent surge in the global sales of smartphones, indicating a transformative shift in consumer behavior and technology adoption.
-Starting with

-12.4 million units in 2009, the annual sales more than doubled each year, reaching an impressive 812.67 million smartphones sold in 2018.
-This decade-long trend highlights the widespread and rapid integration of smartphones into daily life.
+Starting with rapid integration of smartphones into daily life.
 Factors contributing to this escalation likely include technological advancements, increased affordability of devices, the expansion of mobile networks, and a growing societal reliance on the multifunctionality and connectivity offered by smartphones.
 The substantial and continuous growth in smartphone sales over this period underscores the pivotal role these devices have played in reshaping global communication, information access, and overall digital engagement [14].